 Dijon Mustard

-Dijon mustard is a smooth, creamy condiment originating from Dijon, France, made from brown mustard seeds, verjuice or white wine, and spices.
-It serves as a foundational ingredient in vinaigrettes and emulsified sauces, providing sharp tang and subtle heat without overwhelming graininess.
-Unlike whole-grain mustards, its refined texture and balanced acidity make it essential in French cuisine and modern cooking worldwide.
-Its emulsifying properties make it invaluable for creating stable dressings and sauces.
+Dijon mustard is a smooth, creamy condiment originating from Dijon, France, made from brown mustard seeds, white wine, and spices.
+Known for its sharp, tangy flavor with subtle heat, it serves as both a table condiment and a crucial ingredient in vinaigrettes, sauces, and marinades.
+Its balanced acidity and mustard intensity make it indispensable in French cuisine and modern cooking worldwide.

 Flavor Profile